JLueke/Publisher_Mode_Recommendation/README.md

     - a title
     - a message (required)
     - an URL
-    - a date (for scheduled publishing)

-Please note: Not every Entry supports scheduled publishing.

 # Installation
 The recommended way to install this is through [composer](http://getcomposer.org).